Tag: ancestors

 Ruth Ilene Jones

-She passed on June 28, 2004, in Taylorsville, Utah, at the age of 87, and was buried in Sunny Cedar Rest Cemetery, Almo, Idaho.
+She passed from Lung cancer after living with my grandfather’s smoking for 60 years, on June 28, 2004, in Taylorsville, Utah, at 87.
+She is buried in Sunny Cedar Rest Cemetery, Almo, Idaho.

 Miscellaneous